Doctor of Education in Curriculum and Instruction

 The Doctor of Education (Ed.D.) in Curriculum and Instruction prepares graduates for leadership positions working with teachers and other education professionals in a variety of settings that may include school districts, colleges and universities, state and federal education agencies, and educational non-profit organizations.
 The Ed.D. program places an emphasis on preparing leaders who can translate theory and research into practice and who can solve practical problems in an educational context.
 Graduates are prepared to be leaders in the profession by effectively fulfilling responsibilities in the areas of teaching, research, and service.
 The Ed.D. is a cohort program that starts each fall semester, with required courses to help graduates achieve these goals.
 Students work with an advisor and committee members to choose electives based on individual career goals.

-- 1 official transcript of all previous undergraduate and graduate credit.
-Doctoral applicants must have earned a Master's degree or equivalent with at least a 3.5 grade-point average on a 4.0 scale.
+- Official transcripts of all degree-granting post-secondary institutions attended and an official transcript for each degree earned.
+Doctoral applicants must have earned a master’s degree or equivalent with at least a 3.5 GPA on a 4.0 scale.

-- Writing sample: an article, paper or other scholarly composition originally written by the applicant.
-An appropriate length is 8 to 10 pages.
+- Writing sample – an article, paper or other scholarly composition written by the applicant.
+An appropriate length is 8-10 pages.

 Doctor of Education, Curriculum and Instruction